Configuring Access Control in EE and FE

 If you plan to maintain extensive audit records, we suggest you review potential performance impact and storage needs in a test environment first.

-- Successful data transactions, refer to report data transactions.
+- Successful data transactions, see report data transactions.

 - Role violation, report violation.

-- User administration operations, refer to report user admin:
+- User administration operations, see report user admin:

 - Create or drop user.